nymur-rahman-nyar/B2B-Quotation-Platform/readme.md

 # Web Quote App – Secure B2B Quotation Platform

 (Note this website is still in production and backend is hosted on Render free tier plan.
-The back end will start after 20 so please be patient )
+The back end will start after 20 seconds so please be patient )

 A secure full-stack web application that enables businesses to generate, manage, and send quotations while enforcing strong access control and backend security practices.